Identifying vital nodes through augmented random walks on higher-order networks

 In the prior experiment, we observed that accounting for higher-order structures would alter the identification of top nodes.
-To further substantiate the effectiveness of the proposed approach in information and disease spreading, we evaluate the performance of HoRW in epidemic contagion experiments and compare it (with $s=0$, $s=0.5$, $s=1$) with five centrality measures (namely, PageRank, Degree, Betweenness, Eigenvector, and Coreness).
+To further substantiate the effectiveness of the proposed approach in information and disease spreading, we evaluate the performance of HoRW in epidemic contagion experiments and compare it (with $s=0$, $s=0.5$, $s=1$) with five traditional centrality measures (namely, PageRank, Degree, Betweenness, Eigenvector, and Coreness) and six new centrality measures (namely, Gravity, Leverage, Two-way random walk betweenness centrality, Quasi-Laplacian, Clustered-local-degree, and $k$th Laplacian-energy).
 Both the SIR \cite{lloyd2001viruses} and HSIR \cite{iacopini2019simplicial} models are employed to simulate the contagion process on four real-world networks: PolBooks, USAir, Grid, and LastFM.

-We initiate the process with the top 10\% of nodes, ranked by different centrality methods, in the infected state, while the remaining nodes are in the susceptible state.
-We also conduct experiments with the top 1\% and top 5\% of nodes, see supporting information for more results.
+We initiate the process with the top 5\% of nodes, ranked by different centrality methods, in the infected state, while the remaining nodes are in the susceptible state.
+We also conduct experiments with the top 1\% and top 10\% of nodes, see Supplementary Information Section 4 for more results.
 Then, those susceptible nodes have a probability of $\beta$ of being infected by each of their infected neighbors, and those already infected nodes have the probability of $\gamma$ of recovering.
 The iteration proceeds until a steady state is reached, which means the number of recovered nodes no longer increases in subsequent steps.

 \textbf{The Standard SIR Contagion Model Case.} In our experiments, we fix the recovery probability $\gamma$ as 1 and evaluate our proposed methodology alongside multiple existing techniques under varying degrees of infection rates.
-Specifically, we experiment with three cases: $\beta = \beta_c$, $\beta = 2 \beta_c$ and $\beta = 4 \beta_c$, with each experiment repeated 100 times.
+Specifically, we experiment with three cases: $\beta = \beta_c$, $\beta = 2 \beta_c$ and $\beta = 4 \beta_c$ (see Supplementary Information Section 4), with each experiment repeated 100 times.
 Here, the spreading threshold $\beta_c$ \cite{lloyd2001viruses} is employed as the benchmark, and mathematically, it is defined as:

 where $\left \langle k \right \rangle$ and $\left \langle k^2 \right \rangle$ denote the average degree and the average square degree, respectively.

 \unskip